TeodorsKerimovs/aalto_conv_rev/README.md

 2. Select 'Save and Open in IDE' from the Projucer UI and build the solution.
 3. After the build succeeds, you will find the .vst3 file in \Builds\VisualStudio2022\x64\Release\VST3

 NOTE - The 'dsp' and 'modules' folders were provided by NeuralDSP as a part of the course and can be found on their repo https://github.com/Neural-DSP/modern-rt-audio-course.
-For our purpose, we edited the mainly edited the RingMod file found in the 'dsp' folder.
+For our purpose, we mainly edited the RingMod file found in the 'dsp' folder.